Magnum P.I. (2018 TV series) season 2: Casting

 Christopher Thornton, who recurred in the first season, continued to recur throughout the season.
 Bobby Lee was introduced as a new character in the season and also recurred.
 Brooke Lyons returned for two episodes this season as Abby Miller, Magnum's love interest, after guest starring in an episode of the first season.
 Lyons was subsequently written out after being cast in another series.
 Corbin Bernsen who also guest starred in the first season and returned for two episodes.
 Numerous professional athletes appeared in guest roles throughout the season including Deontay Wilder, a World Boxing Council heavyweight champion, Aaron Donald and Andre Reed, National Football League players, Hans Hedemann, a competitive surfer, and Cowboy Cerrone, an Ultimate Fighting Championship mixed martial artist.
 Patrick Monahan, Skyler Grey, Jerry Becker, and Luis Carlos Maldonado appeared as themselves and performed as their real world band Train.
 Stephanie Lum, a Hawaii News Now anchor, also appeared as herself.
 Roy Yamaguchi, an American-Japanese chef guest starred as himself.
 Betsy Phillips, series star Zachary Knighton's wife, appeared in the seasons final episode.
 Hawaii Five-0 series regulars Kimee Balmilero and Taylor Wily recurred throughout the season as their Hawaii Five-0 characters medical examiner Dr. Noelani Cunha and entrepreneur Kamekona Tupuola.
 Meaghan Rath, Katrina Law, Beulah Koale, Dennis Chun, and Ian Anthony Dale also Hawaii Five-0 series regulars made guest appearances in the season as their Hawaii Five-0 characters.
-In addition, other Hawaii Five-0 guest stars including Larry Manetti, Willaim Forsythe, Shawn Mokuahi Garnett, Willie Garson all appeared as their characters as well.
+In addition, other Hawaii Five-0 guest stars including Larry Manetti, William Forsythe, Shawn Mokuahi Garnett, Willie Garson all appeared as their characters as well.
 Both Chun and Manetti previously starred on the original Magnum, P.I..